idrinth-thalui/core/dialogue/IdrinthFollowerDialoguePlayerArgonian.md

 - You must miss the Marsh.
 We should venture to Morthal more often.
 It's the closest you can have in Skyrim.
 - So...which butterfly species does taste best to you?
 - I heard your scales needs a regular scrubbing.
 Is that true?
-- In Eastmarsh there are hot springs.
+- In Eastmarch there are hot springs.
 Want to visit?
 - I did like the baked bananas with grated cheese.
-- I know you Argonians know a lot of seafood recipies.
+- I know you Argonians know a lot of seafood recipes.
 Care to share?